 Prior to joining the Wolves, the Schiller Park native spent three seasons as an assistant equipment manager for the United States Hockey League’s Chicago Steel.

 Stan Dubicki Goaltending Coach

-Stan Dubicki is in his eighth season as the Wolves goaltending coach.
-Prior to joining the organization, he spent five years working at Wendell Young’s Goaltending Academy.
+Stan Dubicki has served as the Wolves goaltending coach for the last nine seasons.
+Prior to joining the organization, he worked for five years at Wendell Young’s Goaltending Academy.